koh-gt/electrum-fec/contrib/osx/README.md

 $ hdiutil detach "/Volumes/Command Line Developer Tools"
 ```

-#### 2. Build Electrum-LTC
+#### 2. Build Electrum-FEC

-    cd electrum-ltc
+    cd electrum-fec
     ./contrib/osx/make_osx.sh

-This creates both a folder named Electrum-LTC.app and the .dmg file.
+This creates both a folder named Electrum-FEC.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server,
 provide these env vars to the `make_osx.sh` script: